ga4gh/vrs/docs/source/specification/terms_and_model/location.rst

 **Computational definition**

-A Location is an abstract class that refer to contiguous regions of biological sequences.
+The `Location` abstract class refers to contiguous regions of biological sequences.
 Universally, a Location is an identifiable position or region on a :ref:`Sequence`, defined by a Sequence :ref:`Id` and related information, which varies by Location subclass.
 Concrete types of Locations are described below.
-The most common Location is a :ref:`SequenceLocation <sequence-location>`, i.e., a Location based on a named sequence and an Interval on that sequence.
-Additional planned location classes (see :ref:`planned-locations`) may also be conceptual or symbolic locations, such as a cytoband region or a gene.
+The most common Location is a :ref:`sequence-location`, i.e., a Location based on a named sequence and an Interval on that sequence.
+Additional :ref:`planned-locations` may also be conceptual or symbolic locations, such as a cytoband region or a gene.
 Any of these may be used as the Location for Variation.

 .. _sequence-location: